Chief Veterinary Officer for Canada

 - environmental scanning, international context and knowledge transfer to support the programs and policies of the Government of Canada.

-Dr. Harpreet S. Kochhar is Chief Veterinary Officer for Canada.
+Dr. Jaspinder Komal is Deputy Chief Veterinary Officer for Canada.

 - Canadian Veterinary Medical Association